-GaAs Labs, LLC (GaAs Labs) a stockholder and an affiliate of directors and majority stockholders John and Susan Ocampo, engaged the Company to provide administrative and business development services provided to GaAs Labs on a time and materials basis.
+GaAs Labs, a former stockholder and an affiliate of directors and then majority stockholders John and Susan Ocampo, engaged the Company to provide administrative and business development services to GaAs Labs on a time and materials basis.
 There are no minimum service requirements or payment obligations and the agreement may be terminated by either party with 30 days notice.
-For the three months ended January 2, 2015 and January 3, 2014, the Company had no billings with related parties and billed GaAs Labs \$78,000, respectively, for services provided pursuant to this agreement and has recorded these amounts as other income in the accompanying condensed consolidated statements of operations.
+For the three and six months ended April 4, 2014, the Company billed GaAs Labs \$40,000 and \$118,000, respectively, for services provided pursuant to this agreement and has recorded these amounts as other income in the accompanying condensed consolidated statements of operations.